-Seriously, pick a lane and start.
+Seriously, pick a lane and just start.
 I don’t care what a trainer tells you.
 You are up.
 And you are moving!
 If you want to start your health journey by walking, great!
-Just do it.
+Do it.
 If you want to box away your fat, go for it!
 And if you want to practice yoga or pilates, more power to you.
 You know your body and what you like so who cares?!
-At least you are moving!
+At least you are moving, right?!

 WORKING OUT WITH PEOPLE KEEPS YOU IN CHECK.